Quiz

 They also have to invest in human capital and treat ‘emotional capital’ as another vital asset necessary to recruit, nurture, motivate and above all, retain good people.

-They don’t use those words specifically but when they talk about emotionally cold bosses, poor staff relations, an HR Team that seems to only train and deal with salary issues and client relations that seem to be like walking on egg shells, it’s clear what they’re dealing with.
+They don’t use those words specifically, but they talk about emotionally cold bosses, poor staff relations and an HR Team that seems to only train and deal with salary issues.
+They find client relations feel like walking on eggshells.
+It’s clear what they’re dealing with.

 On the other hand, a company that values good emotional capital and encourages people to achieve their potential sees an increase in return in all forms of capital.